-\textit{Density functional theory calculations} -- Density functional theory (DFT) calculations were performed within the Perdew-Burke-Ernzerhof-type generalized gradient approximation~\cite{Perdew1996PhysRevLett}, which is implemented in the Vienna $ab$-initio Simulation Package (vasp)~\cite{Kresse1996_PhysRevB,KRESSE199615} using the experimental crystal structure.
-The projected augmented wave potentials with 9 valence electrons for the Fe atom and 5 valence electrons for Ge were employed.
-The cutoff energy for the plane wave basis set was 300\,eV.
-The zero damping DFT-D3 van der Waals correction was employed throughout the calculations.
+\textit{Density functional theory calculations} -- DFT calculations were performed within the Perdew-Burke-Ernzerhof-type generalized gradient approximation~\cite{Perdew1996PhysRevLett}, which is implemented in the Vienna $Ab$ initio Simulation Package (VASP)~\cite{Kresse1996_PhysRevB,KRESSE199615} using the experimental crystal structure.
+The projected augmented wave potentials with nine valence-electrons for the Fe atom and five valence electrons for Ge were employed.
+The cutoff energy for the plane-wave basis set was 300\,eV.
+The zero-damping DFT-D3 van der Waals correction was employed throughout the calculations.
 The phonon dispersion was calculated by using the finite displacement method as implemented in the phonopy code~\cite{TOGO20151}.
-The onsite coulomb interaction $U$ was set to be 2\,eV for Fig.~\ref{Fig2_AFM}(h).
+The on-site Coulomb interaction $U$ was set to 2\,eV for Fig.~\ref{Fig_Raman_DFT}(b).
 For the phonon calculation in the nonmagnetic phase, we did not introduce a magnetic order.

 Group theory predictions were performed using the tool provided in the Isotropy Software Suite and the Bilbao Crystallographic Server \cite{Bilbao_1, Bilbao_4, Hatch2003}.
-The information for the irreducible representations of point groups and space groups follow the notations of Cracknell, Davies, Miller \& Love~\cite{cracknell1979general}.
+The information for the irreducible representations of point groups and space groups follow the notations of Cracknell, Davies, Miller, and Love~\cite{cracknell1979general}.